reanahub/reana-cluster/docs/userguide.rst

 .. code-block:: console

-   $ reana-cluster init --traefik --generate-default-secrets REANA cluster is initialised.
+   $ reana-cluster init --traefik --generate-db-secrets REANA cluster is initialised.

 If you have created a custom configuration, you can use the ``-f`` command-line